Property management workflows do not fail at the task level. They fail at the system level.

 Workflow 3: Maintenance Requests Managed Through Email and Text That Limit Workflow Efficiency

 When maintenance requests arrive via email, text, walk-ins, and sticky notes, the result is immediate workflow fragmentation.
-This leads to:
+Fragmented intake is not just inefficient.
+It prevents accountability and removes visibility into vendor performance across the lifecycle.

 - Lost or duplicated tickets